FOREX-Dollar struggles on soft data, sterling awaits election

 Dollar bulls are looking for evidence that the U.S. economy has bounced back following a very soft patch in the first quarter.

-"The market is starting to question whether the Federal Reserve can raise rates with the current low economic growth.
+"The market is starting to question whether the Federal Reserve can raise rates under current low economic growth.
 If the upcoming payroll data is weak, we could see clearer weakness in the dollar," said Minori Uchida, chief FX strategist at Bank of Tokyo-Mitsubishi UFJ in Tokyo.

 "EUR/USD is now in overbought territory but with positioning still net short and a big U.S. payrolls number looming there aren't too many sellers around," said Elsa Lignos, senior currency strategist at RBC.